-How The Dressage Training Scale Works
+How The Dressage Training Scale Pyramid Works

 None of the six elements of the training scale stands by itself.
 They all work together and interact and depend on one another.
 Each quality of training is systematically incorporated into the training of the horse.

 There is a flow between the elements, and you have to be open to listening to your horse as to what needs to be considered next.
-The goal of training a horse is to reach the best possible level of throughness and obedience by teaching them to carry more weight in hind legs as they move through the different levels of training.
+The goal of training a horse is to reach the best possible level of throughness and obedience by teaching them to carry more weight in their hind legs as they move through the different levels of training.

 Rhythm, relaxation and contact form the initial phase.
-In this part of the training, the horse is getting accustomed to the rider and his aids.
+In this part of the training, the horse is accustomed to the rider and his aids.
 This phase is used for the warm-up in daily work.

 Impulsion, straightness and collection aim to develop the carrying power of the hind legs.
 The horse is supposed to bear more weight over his hindquarters, which is mandatory for true collection and elevation.
 Of which are necessary to reach higher goals in dressage training.

 The United States Dressage Federation (USDF) explains each of these areas as the following: